 I have just come back from Moscow, and I have a very important announcement to make: Moscow is incredible and is packed with things to do and see!
 Seriously, if you don’t like Moscow, that’s because you don’t know it.
 I have been there many times, but my recent trip is the first time when I actually saw the city.
 So, here is my list of top 10 places to see in Moscow.
 Just for you to know, I had really hard time choosing these 10 🙂 I am going to Moscow again in August 2018, so I will have another guide on what to do in Moscow.

-The Kremlin, of course, had to make its way to the top 10 places to visit in Moscow.
+The Kremlin, of course, had to make its way to the top 10 places to see in Moscow.
 It is so much more than red castellated walls.
 Personally, my favorite is the Cathedral Square with its ensemble of old churches.
 You should definitely go inside: the interior is truly amazing with painted icons and graves of famous Russian rulers (in the Archangel Cathedral) – as Ivan the Terrible, for example.
 No photos are allowed inside.
 You can climb the Ivan the Great Bell Tower to see the square from above.
 And don’t forget about the Armoury Chamber with its huge collection of royal regalia and gifts and everyday objects.
 And then there is the Diamond fund!

 By the way, did you know that the Kremlin was initially of white color?
 I bet it looked impressive!
 The Kremlin was painted red long before the October Revolution, so, contrary to a widely held belief, the Communists have nothing to do with it.